wynne-brittany/bwynne-profile/README.md

-- 👋 Hi, I’m @datacore-bwynne
+- 👋 Hi, I’m @wynne-brittany
 - 👀 I’m interested in ...  yoga & casual gaming,
 - 🌱 I’m currently learning ... all about automation for QA purposes
 - 💞️ I’m looking to collaborate on ...
 Automated Deployment Tools & Automation Frameworks (Ansible to RobotFramework)
-- 📫 How to reach me ... linkedin
+- 📫 How to reach me ... linkedin www.linkedin.com/in/brittwynne

 # welcome to my learning journey